What do WiBotic systems include?

 With this option, the Onboard Charger is installed on the robot and DC power from the charging station is sent to the OC’s input through physical contact points when the robot docks.
 As with the wireless power input, the OC then converts any incoming voltage to the proper output voltage for the robot’s battery.
 Our communications modules allows all charge cycles to be monitoring and logged and charging parameters can be dynamically adjusted as needed.

 This option provides the added benefit of being upgradeable to wireless power if needed.
-Simple pre-install the inexpensive wireless antenna as an alternative input to the OC, and the robot can use a wireless charging station any time it’s needed!
+Simple pre-install the inexpensive wireless antenna as an alternative input to the OC, and the robot can use a wireless charging station any time!

 What Makes WiBotic Wireless Unique?